vasilakisfil/Introspected-REST/README.md

 >
 >

-In the following section we will describe our new architectural style based on a model for Networked APIs that goes beyond `REST`.
+In the following section we will describe our new architectural style based on a model for Networked APIs that goes beyond REST.
-The model itself steps on Roy's initial `REST` model but with the difference that instead of providing resource hypermedia at runtime, **it provides them on the side, only if requested**.
+The model itself steps on Roy's initial REST model but with the difference that instead of providing resource hypermedia at runtime, **it provides them on the side, only if requested**.
 Hence, by keeping the _uniform interface_ the derived 3 out of 4 REST constraints that Roy defined still exist in this model:
 _identification of resources_; _manipulation of resources through representations_ and _self-descriptive messages_.